 Given WordPress’ industry clout, many developers are already versed in its use.

-If you can’t find a suitable plugin, you can contract a developer to build one for you.
-The WordPress developer community is large, and has taken up significant real estate on websites like Stack Overflow and Stack Exchange.
+If you can’t find a suitable plugin, you can contact a developer to build one for you.
+The WordPress developer community is significant and has taken up a considerable real estate on websites like Stack Overflow and Stack Exchange.

 Multiple user roles

-WordPress comes with the ability to assign roles to various people within your organization (i.e. editors, administrators, marketers, SEO analysts, etc.).
+WordPress comes with the ability to assign permissions to various people within your organization (i.e., editors, administrators, marketers, SEO analysts, etc.).
 These users can gain simultaneous access; while a writer prepares a new post, a developer can troubleshoot a function.

 Ease of use

 WordPress is user-friendly in large part thanks to an intuitive dashboard user interface, which successfully prevents information overload and allows for customization.